Denver Zephyr: The first Denver Zephyrs

 Early promotional postcard for the train.
 It is billed as the "Advance Zephyr" and when this card was printed, the train had yet to add any sleeping cars, being described as "coach only--for the present".

 The first Zephyr service to Denver began May 31, 1936, with the trainsets of the Pioneer Zephyr and the Mark Twain Zephyr, trains 9900 and 9903.
 This new service was known as the Advance Denver Zephyr and operated on a 16-hour schedule.
 The trains did not have sleepers, but introduced hostesses called "Zephyrettes".

 In the meantime, after the success of the 3-car and 4-car Pioneer Zephyr, Twin Zephyrs, and Mark Twain Zephyrs, the Burlington had ordered two pairs of longer stainless steel streamliners from the Budd Company.
 One pair was fully articulated 6-car trainsets used to replace the 3-car Twin Cities Zephyrs.
 The other pair were 10-car trainsets, partly articulated, which became the Chicago-Denver Denver Zephyr.
 Accommodations on these trains included coaches, sections, single and double rooms, and dining and lounge facilities.
 The observation cars carried parlor seats for local travel.

 On October 23, 1936, one of the new ten-car trainsets made a special run nonstop Chicago to Denver in an effort to break the 1934 record of the Pioneer Zephyr between the two cities.
 The train went from Chicago to Denver in 12 hours, 12 minutes, and 27 seconds, at start-to-stop average of 83.89 mph and reached 116 mph between Akron and Brush in Colorado.
 Distance was given as 1017.22 mi via Plattsmouth direct to Lincoln, Nebraska, bypassing Omaha on the regular route of the train.
 The new trainsets went into regular service 16 days later, November 8, 1936, replacing the trainsets used on the route since May.

 Power for the new trainsets came from the General Motors' Electro-Motive Division.
-Each was led by a twin-engine forerunner to the E series featuring two Winton V-12 201-A diesels of 900 hp each, articulated to a booster with one V-16 of 1200 hp for a total rating of 3000.
+Each was led by a twin-engine forerunner to the E series featuring two Winton V-12 201-A diesels of 900 hp each, articulated to a booster unit with one V-16 of 1200 hp for a total rating of 3000 hp.
 These were bodied by Budd in shotwelded stainless steel, and designated 9906A/B "Silver King and Silver Queen" and 9907A/B "Silver Knight/Silver Princess".

 The train ran 1034 mi between Denver and Chicago overnight in 16 to 16½ hours.
 Within two years a dinette coach and an all-room sleeper were added.

 The trainsets were refurbished in the winter of 1948–49 and operated in DZ service until October 1956 when they were reassigned to the Denver–Fort Worth/Dallas Texas Zephyr route on Burlington subsidiaries Colorado and Southern and Fort Worth and Denver Railways.